mzsprojects/Data-Analytics-Projects/Sales Strategy Analysis/README.md

 # Project Background
-This project was completed as part of the **DataCamp Data Analyst Career Certificate Exam**.
+This project was completed as part of my **DataCamp Data Analyst Career Certificate Exam**.
 Check out the certificate [here](https://www.datacamp.com/certificate/DA0021940315674?trk=public_profile_see-credential).
 It involves analyzing sales performance data for an office supply company to determine the most effective sales strategy for new product launches.

 ## Overview
 **Business Context:** Pens & Printers, founded in 1984, needed to optimize their sales approach for a new product line launch.
 The company tested three different sales methods over 6 weeks to determine the most effective strategy for future launches.